 \section{Abstract}

 We consider interacting paraparticle chains with a constant $R$-matrix where the Hamiltonian sums over the internal degrees (flavors) of the paraparticles.
-For such flavor-blind Hamiltonians we show a general factorization of the Hilbert space into occupation and flavor parts with the Hamiltonian acting non-trivially only on the former.
+For such flavor-blind Hamiltonians, we show a general factorization of the Hilbert space into occupation and flavor parts with the Hamiltonian acting non-trivially only on the former.
 For open boundaries, the spectrum therefore coincides with that of the occupation Hamiltonian $H_{\rm occ}$ with the flavor part merely adding degeneracies.
 For periodic boundaries, a cyclic reordering of the flavors leads to a separation of $H_{\rm occ}$ into flux sectors at fixed particle number, thus making the parastatistics directly observable in the energy spectrum.
-For important exemplary cases, $H_{\rm occ}$ reduces to the XXZ chain with flux allowing for an exact solution.
+For important exemplary cases, $H_{\rm occ}$ reduces to the XXZ chain with flux, allowing for an exact solution.
 In the gapless regime, this solution shows flux-shifted $c=1$ conformal towers in the low-energy spectrum and a temperature-dependent chemical potential in the bulk thermodynamics.

-\emph{Introduction}---When considering identical quantum particles, the distinction between bosons and fermions is most fundamental.
-For example, it manifests itself in the formation of Bose--Einstein condensates in ultracold atomic gases and Fermi surfaces in solids, which both in turn dictate the macroscopic physical properties.
+\emph{Introduction}---When considering identical quantum particles, the distinction between bosons and fermions is of fundamental importance.
+For example, it manifests itself in the formation of Bose--Einstein condensates in ultracold atomic gases and Fermi surfaces in solids, both of which in turn dictate the macroscopic physical properties.
 At a more technical level, bosons and fermions are distinguished by the behavior of the many-body wave functions under particle permutations, which can be encoded in the commutation relations of the respective creation and annihilation operators \cite{FetterWalecka}.